openvswitch/ovs/Documentation/internals/contributing/coding-style.rst

 null-pointer check.
 We find that this usually makes code easier to read.

-Functions in ``.c`` files should not normally be marked ``inline``, because it does not usually help code generation and it does suppress compilers warnings about unused functions.
+Functions in ``.c`` files should not normally be marked ``inline``, because it does not usually help code generation and it does suppress compiler warnings about unused functions.
 (Functions defined in .h usually should be marked inline.)